ycpcs/cs320-spring2017/lectures/lecture09.md

 **SQL**, the **Structured Query Language**, is a standard language for describing queries in relational databases.
 SQL is an interesting language because it is *declarative*: it describes *what* information is desired, but does not specify *how* that information is to be retrieved.
 It is the job of the database to figure out how to find the information requested by a query.

-Example: let's say we want to find the titles of all books written by **Sephen Hawking**.
+Example: let's say we want to find the titles of all books written by **Stephen Hawking**.
 In our original database, in which only the **books** relation exists, we could express that query as follows:

     select title
         from books